BesteYuce/BesteYuce/README.md

 ### Hi there 👋, My name is Beste
-#### I am a student and a beginner programmer

 Skills: PYTHON

-- 🔭 I’m currently working on this page.
+- 🔭 I am a student and a beginner programm
 - 📫 How to reach me: ycebeste@gmail.com